28 Move Beyond Writer’s Block

 Mind Map

 Mind Mapping is a good way to start the assignment process.
-It can also help you see where you will need more information to include in your assignment.
+It can help you see where you will need more information to include in your assignment.

 How to Use Mind Mapping